Iris barnumiae: Range

 Within Iran, it and other geophytes, (such as Allium capitellatum, Gagea alexeenokoana and Gagea glacialis) make up 6% of the alpine flora.

 Habitat

 It grows on the dry and stony hills, or sub-alpine slopes, or steppes.

 They can be found at an altitude of up to 2500 m above sea level.

 Conservation

 Due to the attractive flowers, they are vulnerable from picking by locals and walkers.

-The iris is listed as 'rare' in Iraq, within the Zagros mountain range, along with another endemic species Tragopogon rechingeri.
+The iris is listed as 'rare' in Iraq, within the Zagros Mountains range, along with another endemic species Tragopogon rechingeri.

 Cultivation

 It is hardy to European H4, (meaning that it is hardy to −5 to −10 °C (or 23 to 14 °F). |Although, it needs habitats that have dry summers, it is considered one of the least demanding of the Oncocyclus section.

 For the UK, the iris is better grown within an alpine house, within a raised bed, in a sunny position.

 It should be filled with 1/3 old mortar rubble, and loam, to provide a well drained, and fertile soil, that allows the roots to not sit in water, that would rot them.

 It is suggested that the best time to be planted is in October.

 The iris is commercial available in specialist seed exchanges or a few iris nurseries.